Article contributed by Senior Guide, Rebecca Slotta.

 Field guides are the ones that spend the most time with the students at Open Sky: hiking, doing chores together, practicing mindfulness, and teaching the skills needed to live outdoors.
 Who are we?
 What qualifies us to do this job?
 Why do we do it?
 These are the common questions we receive from parents who entrust their child to Open Sky.
 Working as a field guide is not a job for the faint of heart.
 We show up each day with the courage, passion, and excellence to support our students’ growth from the day they arrive to the day they graduate.

 First and foremost, we work to create an environment that supports the physical and emotional safety of the students.
-In the Utah desert during the fall and winter and in the high country of Colorado during the spring and summer, we get our hands dirty facilitating the nitty-gritty aspects of the program.
+In the canyon country of Southeast Utah during the fall and winter and in the high country of Colorado during the spring and summer, we get our hands dirty facilitating the nitty-gritty aspects of the program.
 We monitor each student to keep them warm, fed, and hydrated.
 Day in and day out, we model healthy communication and kind, compassionate relationships when interacting with our co-guides and students.
 We celebrate successes and illuminate lessons in the midst of challenges.
 Field guides hold healthy boundaries with students while supporting them in becoming the best versions of themselves.
 We’re grateful to witness and encourage both the breakthrough moments and the gradual progress that students experience in the field.

 The Field Team and Clinical Team collaborate together so that each guide masters the skill set necessary to support the team’s needs and respond appropriately to situations that arise in the field.
 Not only are we trained in and competent with the physical and emotional skills required for living outdoors in small, intimate groups, but we are also equipped to execute the therapist’s treatment objectives for the week.
 Whether through creative interventions, ceremonies, mindfulness practice, or individual mentorship, we come alongside students throughout each aspect of their Open Sky process.